hlqGit/QuaverBot/README.md

 # Quaver Bot
 This bot automatically plays quaver by monitoring each lane!
-It isn't extremely good yet, but can usually do up to a 30 rated song.
-Depends on the charting obviously.
+It isn't extremely good yet, but can usually do up to a 30 rated song, depending on how it is charted.

 ## Demo Video!
 https://youtu.be/hsvOzRJPJt0